GoBoundless/spar/README.md

         application.css.sass  #Your main CSS output
       /pages
         index.html.haml       #Your single, root HTML page

+    /public                   #Put files here that you want to be available to your application, but not managed as assets.
+      /downloads              #Any files in this folder will include a 'Content-Disposition: attachment;' header if deployed to S3

+    /vendor                   #Put external libraries like jquery or bootstrap here /javascripts
+      /stylesheets

-    config.yml                #ENV settings for dev, staging, prod Rakefile                  #Necessary for Heroku deploys
-    README                    #your project's README
+    config.yml                #ENV settings for dev, staging, prod README                    #your project's README

 # Configuration

   `config.yml` defines your project's configuration for different environments.
-You may define any properties you like, which are available to you in your app directory files.
+You may define any properties you like, which are available to you in all your asset files.

   These settings may be overriden on a per-environment basis for `development`, `staging`, and `production` like so: